 Elliptical trainer workout & bad back

-Elliptical tainer workout is great for relieving sciatica pain.
+Elliptical trainer workout is great for relieving sciatica pain.

-Thanks God, sciatica does not bother me much anymore but a few years ago, it was good to know that a few minutes workout on the elliptical trainer was enough to relieve pain from sciatic nerve.
+Thank God, sciatica does not bother me so much anymore, but a few years ago, it was good to know that a few minutes workout on the elliptical trainer was enough to relieve pain from the sciatic nerve.

 Standing straight is easier on the elliptical trainer, since your hands hold articulated arms that are constantly moving, forcing the body to stay in balance.

 You should find ellipticals trainers in almost every gym, and for me, it’s a minimum of 20 minutes workout session every time.